 This strategy encourages faculty-student discussions before and after class—a time often treated like unofficial office hours.
 Students and professors can meet in "huddle spaces" instead of crowded hallways, then later move to a more private location if necessary.

-Cornell Tech recently employed this strategy and designed an academic building on campus with no private faculty offices.
+Cornell Tech employed this strategy and designed an academic building on campus with no private faculty offices.
 Instead, they built smaller rooms that others can use when the faculty member is out.
 Then, Cornell used the space they saved to create huddle rooms and conference rooms throughout the building.

 Strategy 2: Neutral spaces outside of the office